So, a loose gas cap, is among the many causes, for a check engine light to come on.

-Struggling to tighten your gas cap, is a common sign of a broken gas cap.
-Often, gas caps are made, so that they will click once to indicate they are tightened.
-If you do not hear a clicking noise, despite tightening the cap as usual; or if you hear a click but the cap pops back loose; you may need to replace your gas cap.
+So, struggling to tighten your gas cap, is a common sign, of a broken gas cap.
+Because, gas caps are made, so that they will click once, to indicate they are tightened.
+What if, you do not hear a clicking noise, despite tightening the cap as usual.
+In addition, you may hear a click.
+But, the cap pops back loose, you may need to replace your gas cap.

 Smell of Gasoline

-Damage or wear and tear to the gas cap, may cause vapors from the gas tank to leak; resulting in the inside of your vehicle smelling like gasoline.
+Damage or wear and tear to the gas cap, may cause vapors from the gas tank to leak.
+Consequently, resulting in the inside of your vehicle, smelling like gasoline.

 Check Engine Light

-The most common reason for a check engine light is a loose gas cap.
-Since the check engine light comes on for many reasons; it is best to scan the vehicle for trouble codes.
+Above all, the most common reason for a check engine light, is a loose gas cap.
+Since the check engine light comes on for many reasons, it is best to scan the vehicle for trouble codes.
 Furthermore, if your check engine light is on, you cannot pass an emissions test.

 Evaporative Emission Control System (EVAP) Self Test

-Modern vehicles have an automotive diagnostic system known as, OBD-II (on-board diagnostics).
-This system monitors a number of engine and emissions-related components; to ensure that everything is in working order.
-The (EVAP) can detect fuel vapor leaks, that allow gasoline fumes; to escape from the gas tank and EVAP system.
+Modern vehicles have an automotive diagnostic system, known as OBD-II (on-board diagnostics).
+This system monitors a number of engine and emissions-related components.
+And, ensures that everything is in working order.
+The (EVAP) can detect fuel vapor leaks, that allow gasoline fumes, to escape from the gas tank and EVAP system.

-So, the (EVAP) monitor runs a self-test; that checks the integrity of the system, to make sure there are no leaks.
-Consequently, if the fuel tank and (EVAP) system; fail to hold pressure during the test, it indicates a leak.
+So, the (EVAP) monitor runs a self-test, that checks the integrity of the system.
+Most importantly, to make sure there are no leaks.
+Consequently, if the fuel tank and (EVAP) system, fail to hold pressure during the test, it indicates a leak.

 (EVAP) Leaks Are Usually Described As, A ( Large Leak ) Or ( Small Leak ):

-- A large leak, such as that caused by a loose or missing gas cap; will set either a code P0455 ( Large Leak ) or a code P0457 ( Loose Gas Cap ).
+- A large leak, such as that caused by a loose or missing gas cap.
+Most often, will set either a code, P0455 ( Large Leak ) or a code P0457 ( Loose Gas Cap ).

 Remember, the (EVAP) leak self-test, does not repeat on every drive cycle.
 It may take a few days, before the (EVAP) leak self-check will run.
-If no leaks are found, the check engine light should go out.
-However, if the check engine light remains on, the cause may be something else; that will require further diagnosis with a scan tool.
+So, if no leaks are found, the check engine light should go out.
+However, if the check engine light remains on, the cause may be something else.
+Then, that will require further diagnosis, with a scan tool.

-So, if you think your gas cap is loose, it is important that you have it inspected by a professional; to determine if you should replace the gas cap.
-Finally, while the smell of gas may be unpleasant, a loose case cap can have costly consequences if not addressed.
+So, if you think your gas cap is loose, it is important that you have it inspected by a professional.
+Consequently, to determine if you should, replace the gas cap.
+Finally, while the smell of gas may be unpleasant, a loose case cap can have costly consequences, if not addressed.